KubaM381/WebBuilder/README.md

 │                          by the project owner, not a "maybe delete" item) ├── README.md              this document
 ├── docs/
-│   └── CART_EDITOR_TASKS.md  active task specification for the cart focus │                          editor rework — read this before touching │                          js/shop/cart-*.js
+│   └── CART_EDITOR_TASKS.md  active task specification for the current
+│                          cart focus editor round — read this before │                          touching js/shop/cart-*.js
 ├── css/
 │   ├── README.md          CSS architecture, see there for details
 │   └── *.css